-Pros: Water bottles are front and center for maximum convenience along with plenty of storage.
-You also have the comfort of a pack, and bottles are easily washed and replaced.
+Pros: Water bottles are strapped to your back for maximum convenience along with plenty of storage.
+You also have the comfort of a pack, but bottles are easier to wash and replace.
+(Orange Mud, $135)

 Cons: Not sure how comfortable this would be for anyone with larger breasts — or breasts at all, for that matter.

 A bra filled with liquid isn't exactly a new invention, but adding a flexible straw takes this from simple boob-booster to hydration helper.
 And, while this sports bra is marketed for sneaking booze around, it can handle any liquid including water or your favorite sports drink.

 Pros: Your water literally couldn't be any closer to your mouth than when it's in the cleverly named WineRack, unless, that is, you strapped a trough around your neck.
 (Amazon, $30)